SmarakNayak/ordpg/README.md

-`ord-mys3ql`
+`ordpg`
 =====

-`ord-mys3ql` is a fork of `ord` that uploads inscription content to an aws s3 bucket, and inscription metadata to a mysql database.
+`ordpg` is a fork of `ord` that uploads inscription content to a postgres database.
 It also makes available an api that allows for easy access of the content/metadata.
 It is the backend behind the open source ordinal explorer available at [vermilion.place](https://vermilion.place) and [vermilion](https://github.com/SmarakNayak/Vermilion).

 The goal is to make running ordinals based websites easier and less reliant on api's.

-Running `ord-mys3ql`
+Running `ordpg`
 ------
 ### Configuration
-`ord-mys3ql` requires 3 config files before it can run:
+`ord-mys3ql` requires 1 config files before it can run:
- - `ord.yaml` for mysql credentials, s3 options (and other ord options)
+ - `ord.yaml` for postgres credentials and other ord options
- - `~/.aws/config` for s3 region
- - `~/.aws/credentials` for s3 credentials

 `ord.yaml:`
 ```